 Brian has been described by his peers as an “exceptionally talented top-tier lawyer,” who is “tenacious,” “hard-working,” and “conscientious.”
-Brian’s compassion for his clients forms the foundation of his practice, and he is devoted to helping them through some of the most difficult times imaginable — the loss of a loved one or coping with the new realities that accompany life-altering personal injuries.
+Brian cares deeply for his clients, and he is devoted to helping them through some of the most difficult times imaginable — the loss of a loved one or coping with the new realities that accompany life-altering personal injuries.

-Brian’s results speak for themselves and have earned him continued recognition by numerous legal organizations and publications.
-Over the last decade, Brian has repeatedly tried or settled all types of cases in which the results were $1 million or more.
-A few of those results include:
+Brian’s results speak for themselves and have earned him continued recognition by his peers as well as numerous legal organizations and publications.
+Brian has recovered tens-of-millions for his clients.

-- $140 million jury verdict for the wrongful death of a woman caused by a medical record transcription error and hospital negligence
+- $140 million jury verdict for the wrongful death of a woman caused by a medical records transcription error and hospital negligence

 - $15 million jury verdict for the wrongful death of a woman who died in the hospital recovery room after she was administered an overdose of propofol (anesthesia drug) by an incompetent nurse

-- $7 million settlement in a product liability defect case
+- $7 million settlement in a products liability case

 - $5.9 million settlement arising out of the death of a construction worker